-In cases involving children, a hearing on a motion to set the case for trial may not be set by the court until the moving party has filed a certificate showing completion of the parenting classes required by statute and has filed a Notice of Parenting Act Compliance, unless those requirements have been waived by the court.
+In cases involving children, a hearing on a motion to set the case for trial may not be set by the court until the moving party has filed a certificate showing completion of the parenting classes required by statute and has completed mediation, unless mediation is waived.

 C. Hearing on "Motion to Set for Trial."
 Each counsel or party proceeding pro se is to bring a completed Exhibit A (See Appendix Form 1) to the hearing.
 The matters to be covered at the hearing will include: